-How does the candidate identify and support language demands associated with a key business learning task?
+How does the candidate identify and support language demands associated with a key English Language Arts learning task?

-Level 1 Level 2 Level 3 Level 4 Level 5 Language demands identified by the candidate are not consistent with the selected language function OR task.
-OR Language supports are missing or are not aligned with the language demands for the learning task.
-Language supports primarily address one language demand (vocabulary and/or symbols, function, syntax, discourse).
-General language supports address use of two or more language demands (vocabulary and/or symbols, function, syntax, discourse).
-Targeted language supports address use of • vocabulary and/or symbols, • language function, AND • one or more additional language demands (syntax, discourse).
+Level 1 Level 2 Level 3 Level 4 Level 5 Language demands identified by the candidate are not consistent with the selected language function OR task .
+OR Language supports are missing or are not aligned with the language demand(s) for the learning task.
+Language supports primarily address one language demand (vocabulary, function, syntax, discourse).
+General language supports address use of two or more language demands (vocabulary, function, syntax, discourse).
+Targeted language supports address use of vocabulary, language function, AND one or more additional language demands (syntax, discourse).
 Level 4 plus: Language supports are designed to meet the needs of students with different levels of language learning.

-&lt;sup>4 Language demands include: language function, vocabulary and/or symbols, syntax and grammar, and discourse (organizational structures, text structure, etc.).
+&lt;sup>4 Language demands include: language function, vocabulary, syntax, and discourse (organizational structures, text structure, etc.).